Randsw/validation-webhook/README.md

-# Validation webhook for kubernetes cluster
+# Validation and mutation webhook for kubernetes cluster

-This is basic implementation of kubernetes validation webhooks
+This is basic implementation of kubernetes validation and mutation webhooks

 ## Description